What? Where? When?: International versions

 Licensed versions of the game are currently being aired throughout countries of the former Soviet Union (like Azerbaijan and Georgia).
 Notably, whilst the original show is aired live, licensed shows are usually recorded.

-In December 2009, it was announced that the U.S. production company Merv Griffin Entertainment would produce a pilot for ABC of an American version of the show, tentatively titled The Six.
-(Its predecessor, Merv Griffin Enterprises, produced Wheel of Fortune, a game show successfully imported into Russia under the title Pole Chudes in 1990) The new show aimed to preserve the essence of the Russian original, although producers had stated that there would be "tweaks" to the format and feature an on-camera host.
+In December 2009, it was announced that the American production company Merv Griffin Entertainment would produce a pilot for ABC of an American version of the show, tentatively titled The Six.
+(Its predecessor, Merv Griffin Enterprises, produced Wheel of Fortune, a game show successfully imported into Russia under the title Pole Chudes in 1990).
+The new show aimed to preserve the essence of the Russian original, although producers had stated that there would be "tweaks" to the format and feature an on-camera host.
 In April 2010 it was reported that the show would be hosted by Vernon Kay.
 Production of the show took place in the summer of 2010.
 The game title was changed first to Six Minds and finally to Million Dollar Mind Game.

 The game premiered on Sunday, October 23, 2011 at 4:00 p.m.
 ET on ABC.
-In the U.S. version, a team of six friends competed together to answer a series of questions.
+In the American version, a team of six friends competed together to answer a series of questions.
 Each correct answer increased their cash prize, starting at $6,000 and increasing to $1 million for the tenth answer.
 However, if the team missed a total of four questions, the game ended and they lost everything.
 They had 60 seconds to discuss each question, after which the team captain for that question gave a response.
 Three forms of assistance were available, each of which could be used once after the captain responded: an extra 30 seconds of discussion time, replacing the question with a different one at the same money level, or rejecting the captain's answer and giving a different one.
 After any correct answer, the team members secretly voted on whether to continue or stop the game; if all six voted to stop, the game ended and they split their winnings equally.
 Otherwise, the game continued and the captain's position rotated by one seat.

 The originally produced episodes were burned off by ABC over a period of six weeks on Sunday afternoons as counterprogramming for NFL games on CBS and Fox (depending on market and television restrictions, the show often went up against meaningless games in some markets where a poorly performing team may be mandated to be covered in that market) after the October 2011 Las Vegas tragedy, and there was no indication that any new episodes would be produced in the future, despite critical acclaim by critics and game show fans alike.

 In May 2012, a network spokesperson confirmed that Million Dollar Mind Game was canceled.